What the cast of Love Actually look like 18 years after the film’s debut

 Joanna Page (Judy)

-The Welsh actress, 42, went on to play Stacey in BBC series Gavin and Stacey, and will be returning for an extra special reunion show on Christmas Day.
+The Welsh actress, 44, went on to play Stacey in BBC series Gavin and Stacey, and returned for an extra special reunion show on Christmas Day in 2019.

 Hugh Grant (David, the Prime Minister)